otyanokosaisai/BayesianNetwork/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request on GitHub.

 ## Contact

-For any questions or issues, please contact [your-email@example.com].
+For any questions or issues, please contact [shooting3000k@gmail.com].